Beauty and the Beast

 Belle and the beast are fully realised characters, which unfold across the screen.
 Characters with a past, a present and therefore a future.
 Their romance is touching and tragic.
 Once he falls in love, he lets her go – but only for a week.
 Returning to her dying father, she falls into a trap laid by her sisters and soon finds herself breaking her promise to The Beast.
 As he too begins to die (from grief) she returns just in time to save him.

-But why oh why did the Beast have to be transformed from the ‘man’ we’d all fallen for, into the rather bland generic hero (also played by Jean Marais).
-A good film, eerily atmospheric both in age and style, but the ending, though satisfying, is also a little disappointing for a such a fine film.
+A wonderful film, eerily atmospheric both in age and style, but the ending, though satisfying, is also a little disappointing for a such a fine film.

 It will interesting to see how Gans approaches the material in his new version starring Vincent Cassel and Lea Seydoux.
 Check out the trailer…